 In the end, objectively speaking, perhaps we ought to accept that life is something of a circuit.
 Careers might be somewhat avoidable, but the cycles of life are inescapable: The sun rises and sets.
 Seasons come, go, and return.
 Taxes are due.
 Every day we must engage with the ‘career’ of getting out of bed before we go foraging for food, an income, or a sense of purpose.
 Our children grow old and have children of their own, and all along the way we retell our narratives about education, internships, and retirement, in much the same way our parent taught these stories to us.
 Whether we sow seeds across a field, instruct students through a course, or move papers across a desk, most of us are intractably ‘stuck’ in many simultaneous circuits.
 Over time, our lives and identities are defined by the cycles, patterns, and routines of our days.

 How can you ‘escape’ the gravitational force of careerism?
+How can you game the system?
 Or is this even the right question?
 Instead you might ask, What does it mean to live with enthusiasm, joy, and curiosity in a world of cyclical repetition?
 To answer the latter question, first look at whatever opportunity or project sits in front of you right now, and imagine that it represents the penultimate opportunity or project of your life.

 Think about it: the opportunity in front of you right now is the convergence of every other experience you have had.
 This is it.
 To be ‘micro-ambitious’ means embracing the present opportunity — whatever it is — and making of it everything you can.
 After all, just as the present is a coalescence of your past so far, rest assured that the next thing will be built on the foundations you lay today.
 So build well.
 Go ‘all-in’ on whatever opportunity you have now.
 Be micro-ambitious.